DemonRem/AirPlugin/README.md

 ## Network

 The plugin uses the HSMP protocol which comprises UDP messages being exchanged between X-Plane and Apps.
-AirTrack traditionally uses port 2424, AirFMC uses port 2425 and the X-Plane plugin attempts to bind to port 59000 by default so messages are exchanged between these.
+AirTrack traditionally uses port 2424, AirFMC uses port 2425, AirEFB users port 2426 and the X-Plane plugin attempts to bind to port 59000 by default so messages are exchanged between these.

 The Makefile is my own version which allows cross-compiling.
 It probably needs to be tweeked if you want to compile the code yourself.

+## Haversine Message Protocol

+ **HSMP** stands for **Haversine Message Protocol**, a norm defined by Haversine and used to exchange data messages synchronously and asynchronously between nodes, implementing a CAN style BUS over IP networks, and allowing for simulators to exchange data  with air apps of the Haversine family.

+ This set of files is used in both apps and flight simulator plugins to implement the data exchange.

+ The protocol is in constant evolution and updates are signaled by the library version number HSMP_PKT_PROTO_VER defined in HSMPNET.h New additions to the protocol generate a new version but versions tend to be backwards compatible so for example a 4.2 app can talk to a 4.6 plugin although it may not be able to understand all its messages.

 ## CPFlight MCP